gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

   6. PODCASTS

 ## Conferences

-* **GRIMMCon 0x2** 15 July 20, 1100 - 1900 EST - Announcing #GRIMMCon 0x2, our second in a series of FREE VIRTUAL Conferences for the community!
-We’ll have two tracks, one especially for First Time Speakers who we’ll pair with an expert.
-Talks will be a mix of tech and personal fun. https://www.grimm-co.com/grimmcon-0x2

 * **RSAC 2020 APJ** July 15 – 17 "Transforming RSA Conference 2020 Asia Pacific & Japan into a free virtual learning experience, taking place 15 – 17 July.
 We have many exciting and relevant sessions and keynotes planned, featuring some of the world’s leading cybersecurity experts." https://go.rsaconference.com/rsac-apj2020/